Xarderos/Night-Pinball/README.md

  - The boss appears with an epic soundtrack
  - The player can change the gravity
  - The player can manipulate the bounce coefficient
+ - When the boss spawns, there's a slow motion made with lowing the FPS

 ## Combos